Bla-Chat/XJCP-Protocol-Specification/XJCP2.md

 ## Communication Channel

 The communication is done via https.
-Some servers and clients may support and use sockets instead to be more efficient.
+Some servers and clients may support and use ssl-sockets instead to be more efficient.
 However all clients and servers must support https as a fallback when no socket is supported.

+Http and sockets that are not secured by ssl are not allowed.

 You may send data to the server as POST or GET variable „msg“ for the normal protocol or „m“ for the minified protocol.
 When both variables are declared the normal protocol will be prefered and the minified protocol ignored.